If you’ve paid attention to pop culture at all in the last few years you know that zombies are quite the trend.

 According to at least one zombie movie, the first rule of zombie survival is cardio.

 Take that to heart, and your actual heart will thank you, as will the rest of your body.
-For our training guide to running a 5k, click here.
+So hit up a local 5k!

 If you're going to wait it out in a shelter somewhere, make sure you have an emergency kit ready to go.